Cosmic discovery week ahead for science, perhaps

 A sense that “something” has been seen has been bolstered not only by the announcement of the CERN seminar and a live video feed to the Melbourne congress but by other linked events scheduled around the globe.

-New York’s Columbia University said it was holding an early-hours pajama party in the hope of seeing “sub-atomic fireworks”.
+New York’s Columbia University said it was holding an early-hours pyjama party in the hope of seeing “sub-atomic fireworks”.

 In London, a concert hall across from the Houses of Parliament has been booked for a similar, but daytime, event.
 Japanese, Russian and Chinese scientists will be watching too.